CommunityToolkit/WindowsCommunityToolkit/docs/controls/RadialProgressBar.md

 # RadialProgressBar XAML Control

-The **Radial Gauge Control** displays a value in a certain range using a needle on a circular face.
-This control will make data visualizations and dashboards more engaging with rich style and interactivity.
+The **Radial Progress Bar Control** displays a value in a certain range using a cicular sector that grows clockwise until it becomes a full ring.
-The round gauges are powerful, easy to use, and highly configurable to present dashboards capable of displaying clocks, industrial panels, automotive dashboards, and even aircraft cockpits.

 ## How it works

-The Radial Gauge supports animated transitions between configuration states.
-The control gradually animates as it redraws changes to the needle, needle position, scale range, color range, and more.
+The control uses the same dependency properties as the standard Progress Bar, with the addition of a configurable Thickness parameter, which sets the hickness of the circular sector and the outline it's drawn on.

 ## Syntax